mitchellh/vagrant-aws/README.md

 * `subnet_id` - The subnet to boot the instance into, for VPC.
 * `associate_public_ip` - If true, will associate a public IP address to an instance in a VPC.
 * `tags` - A hash of tags to set on the machine.
+* `package_tags` - A hash of tags to set on the ami generated during the package operation.
 * `use_iam_profile` - If true, will use [IAM profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/instance-profiles.html)
   for credentials.
 * `block_device_mapping` - Amazon EC2 Block Device Mapping Property